 King Solomon is supposed to have been fond of women, so fond that he had one thousand wives.
 But 19th century artists seem to have overlooked the multitude of wives, and concentrated instead on the luxurious buildings described in the Bible account.

-Modern archaeology had hardly begun, so artists had very little to go on, but they let their imagination run wild when they painted biblical scenes featuring King David and his son King Solomon – see for example the architectural detail in Sir Lawrence Tadema’s ‘Visit of the Queen of Sheba to King Solomon’ at the bottom of this page.The settings were lavish and the architecture was more Greek than Middle Eastern.
+You can see an example of this in the architectural detail in Sir Lawrence Tadema’s ‘Visit of the Queen of Sheba to King Solomon’ at the bottom of this page.The settings were lavish – much more so than Solomon had, and the architecture was a sort of bastardised Greek rather than ancient Middle Eastern.

 The Throne Room at Knossos (above) may have been similar in size and layout to the one in Solomon’s palace

 In fact, the throne/judgement room in Solomon’s palace was probably much more modest, something like the throne room excavated at Knossos (see right).
 The palace at Knossos was built hundreds of years before Solomon’s palace, but came out of a much richer mini-empire.